ABOUT

 BIO

-hijadelacoca* is a Peruvian visual artist working with textile processes, drawing, and archival research.
-She holds a Bachelor’s degree in Visual Arts with a specialization in Textile Conservation and Restoration.
+hijadelacoca* is a Peruvian visual artist holding a Bachelor’s degree in Fine and Visual Arts, with a specialization in Textile Conservation and Restoration from the National Autonomous University of Fine Arts of Peru.

 STATEMENT